Triton-Robotics-Training/Week-2/readme.md

 | ------- | --------------------- | ------------------- | ---------------------------- | -------------------- |
 | 0x201   | 00010100_00010100     | 11111111_11000100   | 00000000_01010000            | 00100010             |
 |         | 5140 ticks            | -60 RPM             | 80                           | 34C                  |

+This message coming from the motor on ID 1 is telling us, the board, that the motor is rotated 5140 ticks, which directly corresponds to an angle out of 360, that it is moving at -60RPM, the amount of torque on the motor is 80 (We don't know what units these are in.), and that the motor is currently 34 Degrees Celsius.